7 Re-review instructions

 New Review edit

-In this window you have:
+In this window you can:

-- add, or remove phenotype associations (2),
+- add or remove phenotype associations (2);

-- add or remove publications from the review by PMID (3)
+- add or remove publications from the review by PMID (3);

 - save your review (6).